 The East Village is a story of ground-breaking artistic expression, of riots and real estate, community activism and restoration; it is a tale of crime, and drugs, and tragedy; a saga of inspiration, resilience, strength and courage.
 This is where President Lincoln made a name for himself, where the Beat Generation thrived, where Andy Warhol and The Velvet Underground inevitably exploded; where Patti Smith helped launch CBGB and where CBGB launched punk rock and new wave.
 (Be sure to check out our New York Subway Art Tour and our Brooklyn Graffiti and Street Art Tour.

-Where: Meet your guide outside the Astor Place Downtown Subway Station (6 line) at the intersection of E 8th St, Astor Place, and Lafayette Ave. (map)
+Where: Meet your guide at the Alamo/Astor Place Cube, across the street from the Astor Place Downtown Subway Station (6 line) at the intersection of E 8th St, Astor Place, and Lafayette Ave. (map)

 The tour ends at the intersection of 2nd Ave. and 6th Street.
 Click here for tips on navigating New York City.